whovivekshukla/SubLevel/README.md

 #### Features :

 - User Authentication (Register and Login)
-- Verify Email and Reset Email
+- Verify Email and Reset Password
 - Create Posts
 - Like Posts
 - Reply on Posts